The next day, our trip moves onto a completely different track.

 Although its not featured in Game of Thrones, the The Giants Causeway is a must see sight and we spent almost 2 hours here.

-Dark Hedge, know to every fan of GOT as the The Kings Road.
+Dark Hedge, known to every fan of GOT as the The Kings Road.

-Not as romantic as it seems in the series, hundreds of people there, so many that they won’t allow you to drive down it now.
+Not as romantic as it seems in the series, hundreds of people there, so many people visit it now, that they won’t allow you to drive down it now.

 Back to Belfast and a quick wander around the city before dinner.